oran-testing/docs/rstFiles/installation_guide.rst

 ============================

-This project provides a GUI enabling users to run a series of white-box and black-box tests on the SRS RAN gNodeB.
+This project provides a GUI enabling users to run a series of white-box and black-box tests on the srsRAN gNodeB.

 The best way to install everything the Soft T UE system is using our install scripts: